Coffee Brewing Ratio Chart Explained Clearly

 When purchasing equipment to control your brewing ratios, consider the following checklist:

-– Select a precise scale for measuring coffee and water.
+– Select a precise scale for measuring coffee and water, especially if you want consistent results across different beans and methods.

-– Choose a brewing device suited to your preferred method (e.g., pour-over or French press).
+– Choose a brewing device suited to your preferred method (e.g., pour-over or French press), because the same ratio behaves differently depending on how water contacts the coffee bed.

 For more tips, see our article on grinders.